As US companies scramble to hire, workers enjoy upper hand

 For June, the unemployment rate is projected to have dipped from 5.8% in May to a still-elevated 5.7%.

-The record total of posted job openings reached 9.3 million in April, according to the Labor Department The employment website Indeed has said that job postings have increased still further since then.
+Total available jobs reached 9.3 million in April, the highest in 20 years of data, according to the Labor Department The employment website Indeed has said that job postings have increased still further since then.

 As the competition to keep and attract workers intensifies, especially at restaurants and tourist and entertainment venues, employers are offering higher pay, along with signing and retention bonuses and more flexible working hours.
 The proportion of job advertisements that promise a bonus has more than doubled in the past year, Indeed found.

 The supply of potential hires is being held back by a variety of factors.
-Some people who are out of work are still reluctant to take on service jobs that involve interacting with the public because of COVID-19.
+Many Americans still have health concerns about working around large numbers of people.
 About 1.5 million people, mostly women, are no longer working or looking for work because they had to care for children when schools and day care centers shut down.
 And roughly 2.6 million older workers took advantage of enlarged stock portfolios and home values to retire early.

+A temporary $300-a-week federal unemployment benefit, on top of regular state jobless aid, may be enabling some people to be more selective in looking for and taking jobs.
+Roughly half the states plan to stop paying the supplement by the end of July in what proponents say is an effort to nudge more of the unemployed to seek jobs.

+Economists at Goldman Sachs have calculated that in states that are cutting off the federal jobless payment early, the number of people who are receiving state jobless aid is declining faster than in states that plan to pay the $300-a-week benefit until it officially ends Sept.
+6. That trend, which suggests could help boost hiring in June and in the subsequent months.

+On Thursday, the government reported that the number of people who applied for jobless aid last week fell to 364,000, the lowest level since the pandemic began.

-There is also increasing evidence that people are re-evaluating their work and personal lives and aren't necessarily interested in returning to their old jobs, particularly those that offer modest wages.
+There are also signs that people are re-evaluating their work and personal lives and aren't necessarily interested in returning to their old jobs, particularly those that offer modest wages.
 The proportion of Americans who quit their jobs in April reached its highest level in more than 20 years.

 Nearly 6% of workers who are in an industry category that includes restaurants, hotels, casinos, and amusement parks quit their jobs in April — twice the proportion of workers in all sectors who did so.